COVID-19 vaccination clinic

 Step 4: Book your appointment

-When it is your turn to get vaccinated, you can call Access Health and Community COVID-19 vaccination hotline on 1800 575 075 to book your appointments to get your first and second doses of the vaccine.
+When you’re ready to get vaccinated, you can call Access Health and Community COVID-19 vaccination hotline on 1800 575 075 to book your appointments to get your first and second doses of the vaccine.

 Vaccinations are currently being offered at Access Health and Community Hawthorn and Richmond.